Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 Israel launches new strikes on Lebanon

-Israeli strikes set a building ablaze in central Beirut.
-Lebanon’s Health Ministry said four people were wounded.

-Other Israeli strikes on southern and eastern Lebanon killed 14 people.
-Lebanon's Health Ministry said Wednesday that 634 people have been killed in the country since the latest fighting began.
+Simultaneous blasts rocked Beirut's southern suburbs Wednesday night, producing large fires and plumes of smoke.

-Hezbollah launched dozens of rockets at Israel on Wednesday night, the Israeli military said.
-One rocket hit a house near the town of Karmiel, lightly injuring two people, according to Israeli rescue services.
-Israel responded with a large wave of strikes in the Dahiya, a densely populated southern suburb of Beirut, the Israeli military said.
+The Israeli military said it was responding to dozens of Hezbollah rockets fired simultaneously across northern Israel.
+One rocket hit a house near the Israeli town of Karmiel, lightly injuring two people, according to Israeli rescue services.

+At least 634 people have been killed in Lebanon since the latest fighting began, the Lebanese Health Ministry said Wednesday.

 Iranian authorities say more than 1,300 people have been killed there, and Israel has reported 12 people dead.
 The U.S. has lost seven soldiers while another eight have suffered severe injuries.

-In a separate development, Iran’s sports minister, Ahmad Donyamali, told Iranian state TV that the country's soccer team cannot take part in the upcoming World Cup in North America in June because of the “wicked acts” of the United States.
-He said Iranian players would not be safe in the U.S.

-This story has been corrected to fix an earlier misspelling of Mojtaba Khamenei’s first name.

 Mednick reported from Tel Aviv, Israel and Rising from Bangkok.
-Associated Press writers Samy Magdy and Fatma Khaled in Cairo, Sally Abou AIJoud in Beirut, Farnoush Amiri in New York, Jamey Keaten in Geneva, Cara Anna in Lowville, New York, Kirsten Grieshaber in Berlin and Samuel Petrequin in Paris contributed to this story.
+Associated Press writers Samy Magdy and Fatma Khaled in Cairo, Sally Abou AIJoud in Beirut, Farnoush Amiri and Edith M. Lederer in New York, Jamey Keaten in Geneva, Cara Anna in Lowville, New York, Kirsten Grieshaber in Berlin and Samuel Petrequin in Paris contributed to this story.

-Note: This story has been corrected to fix a misspelling of the first name of Bahrain's U.N. ambassador.